AdeebaRafi/EEG_Classification_BCI/README1.md

 I used a hybrid model that combines CNN and BiLSTM.
 CNN looks at the spatial features across EEG channels, and BiLSTM focuses on the time sequence of the signals.

 •	Why hybrid?
-EEG signals have two important parts — the patterns across channels (spatial) and how the signal changes over time (temporal).
+EEG signals have two important parts, the patterns across channels (spatial) and how the signal changes over time (temporal).
 CNN is good for spatial, BiLSTM is good for temporal, so combining both makes the model stronger.
 •	Regularization (L2 + dropout):
 To avoid overfitting, I added L2 and dropout.
 These methods stop the model from memorizing the training data and help it perform well on new data.

 # Bidirectional processing (BiLSTM):
-Normally, models only look at past data to predict the next step.
+• Normally, models only look at past data to predict the next step.
 BiLSTM looks at both past and future context in the signal, which helps capture more information from EEG.

 # What is L2 Regularization?